voicemxil/TS2-Starter-Pack/README.md

 - Automatically gets and installs the latest Starter Pack files from osab, featuring Sims2RPC.
 - Featuring automated Touchup process with a graphical installer.
 - Downloads and installs Graphics Rules Maker from SimNetwork.
-- Option to automatically download and install DXVK.
+- Option to automatically download and install DXVK. ***(Your system MUST be Vulkan compatible in order to install the DXVK component.)***

 Sims 2 should not be installed beforehand.
 Users will need around 25gb of free space to install the game.